nrkn/h5on/readme.md

 ## Why would you want to traverse an object graph with jQuery?

-JSON data is an object graph - the DOM is an object graph.
+JSON data is an object graph - the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) is an object graph.
-Many developers are already familiar with using selectors to traverse and manipulate the DOM.
+Many developers are already familiar with using [selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors) to traverse and manipulate the DOM.
-By representing an object graph as HTML5 custom elements, you can apply the same techniques you use on the DOM with any data.
+By representing an object graph as [HTML5 custom elements](http://www.w3.org/TR/custom-elements/), you can apply the same techniques you use on the DOM with any data.
-The plugin takes a plain (JSON-serializable) JavaScript object as data, and returns H5ON, which is made up of ordinary jQuery objects which can be traversed and manipulated as usual, and can be placed in a document for viewing.
+The plugin takes a plain (JSON-serializable) JavaScript object as data, and returns H5ON, which is composed of ordinary DOM elements wrapped in a jQuery object which can be traversed and manipulated as usual, and can be placed in a document for viewing.
 Calling the H5ON function again on these jQuery objects converts them back to a plain JavaScript object.

 In addition, H5ON also maps non-H5ON elements to and from JavaScript objects so that you can mix H5ON and ordinary DOM elements.